-- Breast fed babies tend to develop less gastrointestinal, ear, urinary tract, eye and respiratory infections during their first year of life.
-This is because breast milk enhances their delicate immune system.
+- Breast fed babies develop less gastrointestinal, ear, urinary tract, eye and respiratory infections during their first year of life.
+This is because breast milk enhances their immune system.

 - Breast fed babies are more likely to have better health as adults – they are less likely to have heart disease, high blood pressure or to become obese or develop diabetes.